LAMetskas/2025_polymerizationAnalysis/README.md

-This is a script package written by the Metskas Lab at Purdue University.
+tomoPoseLink is a script package written by the Metskas Lab at Purdue University.
 It requires a Matlab license to run, though users are welcome to convert code to Julia under share-and-share-alike guidelines.

 ## Installation